 The romantic look of a free-standing bathtub is very popular right now.
 One of the biggest appeals is the way the tub steps forward to become not just a focal point, but the main point of the whole room.

 Installing a copper tub in this freestanding style makes the design and copper work even more prominent.
 Most bathrooms still have built- white tubs that blend into the background, so a copper tub with its warm, rosy coloration is a huge contrast to the typical.
-There are few bathroom changes that will have more visual impact than installation of a free-standing copper bathtub.
+There are few bathroom changes that will have a more visual impact than the installation of a free-standing copper bathtub.

 If you want to remodel your bath to achieve this look there are some elements you’ll need to consider: